Donald Trump, Shinzo Abe enjoy golf, sumo tournament

 “Numerous Japanese officials told me that the Democrats would rather see the United States fail than see me or the Republican Party succeed - Death Wish!” he said on Twitter.

-Mr. Trump sand Mr. Abe are expected to discuss military cooperation in additional meetings on Monday.
+Mr. Trump and Mr. Abe are expected to discuss military cooperation Monday, as North Korea’s missile program and nuclear ambitions remain a major issue in the region.

-North Korea’s missile program and nuclear ambitions are a major issue in the region, and Mr. Trump appeared to chastise his aides back home, saying his relationship with strongman Kim Jong Un remains strong.
+Mr. Trump appeared to contradict his national security adviser, John Bolton, who on Saturday said recent North Korean missile tests violated U.N.
+Security Council resolutions.

 “North Korea fired off some small weapons, which disturbed some of my people, and others, but not me,” he tweeted, before taking a swipe at his most prominent 2020 Democratic rival.
 “I have confidence that Chairman Kim will keep his promise to me, & also smiled when he called Swampman Joe Biden a low IQ individual, & worse.
 Perhaps that’s sending me a signal?”